 Irish Day Trips Off the Beaten Path

-With the good weather, many of us want to be be outdoors and plan day trips where we can enjoy nature.
+When good weather arrives, many of us want to be outdoors and plan day trips where we can enjoy nature.
 The good news is that you don’t need to leave Ireland to find some amazing spots.
 You just have to get behind the wheel of the car and get off the beaten path to discover hidden gems that you won’t find in your conventional tourist guidebooks.
 Whether you’re looking for an adrenaline-fueled experience or a relaxing getaway, there is a magical destination waiting for you.

-7. Kesh Caves.
 In County Sligo, you’ll find limestone caves at the base of a line of low cliffs that have given rise to numerous medieval myths and legends.
 Although the journey here isn’t easy, the effort is worth it.
 When you turn around, you’ll be amazed by the wonderful views framed by the cave’s entrance.
-Moreover, if you have the soul of a speleologist, you can explore the caves, since they are shallow and some of them are interconnected.
-If you still have energy for more, continue to the top of King’s Mountain, where the spectacular views will reward the gruelling climb.
+Moreover, if you have the soul of a speleologist, you can explore the caves, since they're shallow and some of them are interconnected.
+If you still have energy for more, continue to the top of King’s Mountain where the spectacular views will reward the gruelling climb.

-Ensure you are protected on your journey.
-At Liberty insurance we don't just offer affordable car insurance, you get great cover as well as many additional benefits.
-Call us now for a quote on 1890 944 412.
+Ensure you're protected on your journey.
+At Liberty insurance, we don't just offer affordable car insurance, you get great cover as well as many additional benefits.